rebelsky/sams-assorted-musings-reflections/lac-vs-university.md

 Believe it or not, but the core areas of CS study should be the same at most institutions, whether liberal arts colleges or large universities.
-Both large institutions and small institutions share the a set of curricular recommendations from the Association of Computing Machinery and the IEEE Computer Society [1], and do their best to meet those recommendations.
+Both large institutions and small institutions share a set of curricular recommendations from the Association of Computing Machinery and the IEEE Computer Society [1], and do their best to meet those recommendations.
 Students need to study algorithms and data structures,